Meow/Luna/README.md

 end
 bar(__yield_block)
 ```
+Yield blocks can be mixed with splat arguments, the compiler is aware of both of them and tries to play nicely.

 ### Namespaces
 Namespaces is a common concept for a lot of programming languages.
 In Luna they are a lot like C#'s namespaces.